GenericProgrammer1234/Deppy/README.md

 `mkdir ~/Library/deppy`
 `mkdir ~/Library/deppy/cache`
 `curl https://raw.githubusercontent.com/GenericProgrammer1234/Deppy/main/deppy.py -OL`
-Put this in your .profile, .bash_profile or .zprofile: `alias deppy=/path/where/you/curled/deppy.py` Then restart your shell.
+Put this in your .profile, .bash_profile or .zprofile: `alias deppy="python /path/where/you/curled/deppy.py"` Then restart your shell.